thanathip41/tspace-mysql/docs/model.md

 ## Decorator

-Decorators can be used in a Model.
+Decorators can be applied directly to your model classes.
+When used, they automatically register the type into the system — no extra setup required.
-Let's illustrate this with an example of a decorators:
+Here’s a simple example of how a decorator works:

 ```js